sperry304/sfpa_ratings/05_info_faq.md

 pot before each game, and receiving a reward proportional to their likelihood of winning.
 The greater a player’s chance of winning, the smaller the increase in their rating will be if they win and the larger the decrease will be if they lose.
-The \(K\) term is a velocity parameter that determines how quickly ratings change along with new information.
-A higher value of \(K\) results in faster updates, but also more noise in the model.
+The *K* term is a velocity parameter that determines how quickly ratings change along with new information.
+A higher value of *K* results in faster updates, but also more noise in the model.
 This is a sequential process in which rating updates are applied after each game or match, and only the ratings of the two players involved are affected.
-Like all models, this has its pluses and minuses:
+Like all models, it has pluses and
+minuses:

 Pros: